Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 Node child = node.child;

-// The JVM may insert a read barrier when reading a movable object
+// JVM may insert a read barrier when reading a moved object

-Go and Java use a similar concept of happens-before, which ensures changes are visible between threads with proper synchronization.
-The main difference is in philosophy: Go advocates sharing data through channels (shared memory by communicating), while Java traditionally uses shared memory with synchronization (shared memory + synchronization).
+Go and Java use a similar concept of happens-before, which guarantees visibility of changes between threads with proper synchronization.
+The main difference in philosophy: Go advocates data sharing through channels (share memory by communicating), while Java traditionally uses shared memory with synchronization (shared memory + synchronization).

 | Aspect | Go | Java | Comments |